Close Menu

 Exploring your Ancestors

 Throughout the world people trace their ancestors to folk who left the shores of Dumfries and Galloway, particularly during the nineteenth century, for a better life overseas.
 Especially so in emigrating to America and Canada.
 Every year visitors come to the region to research their forebears – where they were born, lived, worked, and died.
-Dumfries and Galloway has over a hundred atmospheric old graveyards, sacred spots filled with headstones detailing families from centuries past, now at rest under the soil.
+Dumfries and Galloway has well over a hundred atmospheric old graveyards, sacred spots filled with headstones detailing families from centuries past, now at rest under the soil.
 These are fascinating and peaceful places to wander around in their own right, but of added interest to those on a personal quest.
 Every graveyard has been recorded for its pre-1855 inscriptions, with this information available in the form of booklets produced by the Dumfries and Galloway Family History Society.
-The Society offers further resources, and its premises in Dumfries can be visited, with another option for the genealogy enthusiast being the town’s famed Ewart Library.
+The Society offers further resources, and its premises in Dumfries can be visited, with another option for the genealogy enthusiast being the town’s noteworthy Ewart Library.

-This site uses cookies.
+This website uses cookies